The 33 Craziest Deaths in Horror Movie History

-Think of the scariest, nastiest, and most memorably shocking horror movie death scenes you can.
+So, think of the scariest, nastiest, and most memorably shocking horror movie death scenes you can.
 Got a few in your head?
 Cool.
 Let's see how many of them made our list.
-And if we missed yours, don't worry.
-There are more than enough to warrant a second volume.
 But for now just sit back, grit your teeth, and savor 33 of horror's most shocking death scenes!
 (Warning: Spoilers and gore are discussed.)

 This little-seen indie is bleak, brutal, and compelling, but it also closes with a death scene that almost defies description.
 Suffice to say it deals with the forcible removal of someone's skin.
 All of the skin.
 I've seen this film once, several years ago, and this horrific moment still bounces around my brain from time to time.